PHYSICAL THERAPY FAQs

-All students interested in PT careers must have volunteer or paid work hours in a physical therapy facility.
-Many facilities will offer volunteer opportunities to a student who shows courteous and mature behaviors when inquiring about volunteer work.
-Always have a PT or PTA document your hours by a signed letter on official letterhead stationery from the facility where you did your observation.
+All students interested in PT careers must have completed volunteer or paid work hours in a physical therapy facility.
+Many facilities will offer volunteer opportunities to students who show courteous and mature behaviors when inquiring about volunteer work.
+Always have a PT or PTA document your hours by supplying you with a signed letter on official letterhead stationery from the facility where you did your observation.
 Again, observation requirements can vary by school.

 How do I apply to the PTA Program?

-For students new to NCC, application is through the Admissions Office.
-For students already attending NCC, an application is available from the Allied Health Sciences Office.
+For students new to NCC, application is through the Office of Admissions.
+For students currently attending NCC, a Change of Program application is available from the Allied Health Sciences Office.
 It is highly recommended that you make an appointment with a PT faculty advisor to help determine your eligibility for admission.
 Applications received by the last Friday of February will receive priority for September admission.
-Applications may be taken after February if there are seats available.
+Applications may be taken after February, if there are seats available.
 Admission is competitive, as the number of seats in the program is limited.

 I didn’t do too well in high school.
 Can I still become a PTA?

-For students who are not as academically prepared, advisement is available to complete the PTA Program in three (3) years rather than two (2) years.
-The majority of PTA students have completed some college credits prior to beginning the PTA coursework.
+For students who are not as academically prepared, advisement is available to complete the PTA Program in 3 years rather than 2 years.
+The majority of students accepted to the PTA program have completed some college credits prior to beginning their PTA coursework.

 What kinds of jobs does the PTA get?

 I was in Liberal Arts and Sciences (or another major) but I am thinking of switching to the PTA program.
-What do I need to do?
+What do I have to do?

 Make an appointment with an NCC PT faculty advisor, through the Allied Health Sciences Department (Cluster E, room 2225; phone: 516.572.9640).
 Additionally, visit the PTA program Application and Admissions Requirements web page.
-The minimum requirements for the PTA Program are listed on the NCC PTA Program Sheet as well as here.
+The minimum requirements for the PTA Program are listed above, and also on the NCCPTA Program Sheet (available through Admissions.
 Follow all instructions and pay attention to application deadlines.

-NCC recommended course of study for Pre-PT science majors (LA/AA AA) is listed in the Physical Therapy Program Sheet.
+NCC recommended courses are listed in the Liberal Arts and Science-Physical Therapy (LA/AA AA) Program Sheet (LA/AA AA).
 Please be aware that each school may have its own specific entry requirements.
 Most PT programs require a baccalaureate degree in order to apply.